signl4/docs/integrations/obsidian/obsidian.md

 # SIGNL4 Integration with Obsidian

-[Obsidian](https://obsidian.md/) is a personal knowledge base and note-taking app that works with Markdown files stored locally ("vaults"), letting you build richly linked notes and visualize their interconnections via a graph view.
-It supports a variety of plugins that also enable automation tasks.
+[Obsidian](https://obsidian.md/) is a personal knowledge base and note-taking app that works with locally stored Markdown files (“vaults”).
+It allows you to create richly linked notes and visualize their relationships using a graph view.
+Obsidian also supports a wide range of plugins that enable automation and extended workflows.

-SIGNL4 adds reliable mobile alerting to Obsidian with features like mobile app, push notifications, SMS messaging, voice calls, automated escalations, and on-call duty scheduling.
-SIGNL4 ensures that critical alerts reliably reach the responsible personnel – anytime, anywhere.
+SIGNL4 adds reliable mobile alerting to Obsidian, including a mobile app, push notifications, SMS messages, voice calls, automated escalations, and on-call scheduling.
+SIGNL4 ensures that critical alerts reach the right people reliably – anytime, anywhere.

 ## Prerequisites
 A SIGNL4 (https://www.signl4.com) account